jplassonde/BLE-PS2-Controller/README.md

 This is an example of a failed project.
 Last fall (2018), I wanted to play Old School Musical with a Playstation 2 controller with the vibration on and I almost lost my sanity in the process.

 # Overview
 On the PSoC side, one core get the input from the PS2 controller while the other process the BLE stack.
-The core communicate through an IPC pipe and a shared .bss section.
+The cores communicate through an IPC pipe and a shared .bss section.

 On the PC side, a user mode driver extend the DirectInput device capabilities to include rudimentary force feedback.